FahimKamal/UE5_MazeEscape/README.md

 ## 🎓 Project Context & Motivation

-This project, **"Blackout Facility,"** was developed by **Fahim Kamal Ahmed** as the capstone assignment for **Course #4: Blueprint Scripting** of the **[Epic Games Game Design Professional Certificate](https://www.coursera.org/professional-certificates/epic-games-game-design-professional-certificate#courses)**.
+This project, **"Blackout Facility,"** was developed by **Fahim Kamal Ahmed** as the successfully completed capstone assignment for the **[Blueprint Scripting](https://www.coursera.org/learn/blueprint-scripting?specialization=epic-games-game-design-professional-certificate)** course.
+This is the fourth course in the **[Epic Games Game Design Professional Certificate](https://www.coursera.org/professional-certificates/epic-games-game-design-professional-certificate#courses)** offered on Coursera, for which the certificate has now been earned.

-The primary goal was to design and implement a complete, polished game experience driven entirely by a robust, interconnected network of Blueprint systems.
-The project demonstrates a deep understanding of object-oriented design, event-driven programming, and stateful puzzle mechanics, all while laying the architectural foundation for a more complex stealth game.
+The development focused on building a complete game from the ground up, emphasizing a deep understanding of Blueprint visual scripting.
+The project was initiated using the **Unreal Engine First-Person Template** and the **SuperGrid Starter Pack** to establish a solid foundation, allowing the core effort to be directed toward designing and implementing a network of complex, interconnected gameplay systems and creating all environmental assets from scratch within the engine.

+The primary achievement was translating the conceptual Game Design Document (GDD) into a fully playable, feature-complete puzzle-escape game that showcases robust architecture and a compelling, multi-layered puzzle flow.

 ---

 ## 🎯 Overview

-**"Blackout Facility"** is a first-person puzzle-escape game built in **Unreal Engine 5**.
-The player awakens in the dark, abandoned storage room of a multi-story industrial facility.
-Armed only with a flashlight, they must explore the environment, solve a series of interconnected puzzles to restore power, and navigate a complex office floor to retrieve a valuable objective from the final meeting room.
-The game emphasizes logical problem-solving and environmental awareness, rewarding players with a dramatic, facility-wide transformation upon completing the main puzzle.
+**"Blackout Facility"** is a completed first-person puzzle-escape game built in **Unreal Engine 5**.
+The player awakens in a dark, abandoned industrial complex and must explore a two-story facility, solve environmental puzzles, restore power, and navigate a series of logical challenges to retrieve a final objective.

+Development utilized the standard first-person character controller, with a heavy focus on creating all puzzle logic and interactive systems exclusively with Blueprints.
+All environmental and prop assets were custom-modeled inside Unreal Engine to create a cohesive greybox aesthetic.
+This completed project establishes a full gameplay loop from start to finish, built on a well-architected and scalable foundation.

 ---